 While dealing with a little stress won't do you much harm, dealing with the same stressors day after day can wear anyone down.

-Don't be a statistic and learn how to beat the grind!
+Don't be a statistic.
+Learn how to beat the grind!

-If you are not good at getting your message across to potential buyers, you will find yourself not having enough sales to close.
-While not every sales rep needs to deliver presentations, those that do had better be darn good at delivering effective and persuasive ones.
+If you are not good at getting your message across to potential buyers, you will find yourself lacking enough impact to close on deals.
+While not every sales rep needs to deliver visual or oral presentations, those that do had better be darn good at delivering effective and persuasive ones.

-Sure, the Internet continues to change the way we deliver presentations, but that does not mean you don't need to be rock solid good at delivering presentations.
+Sure, the internet continues to change the way we deliver and display information, but that does not mean you should ignore being good at delivering presentations to prospects.

 An earlier article referenced building relationships and this one is all about building rapport.
 Rapport and solid relationships go hand in hand, but they differ in a few ways.